Anirudh-Swaminathan/LanTicTacToe/README.md

-# LanTicTacToe
+## LanTicTacToe
-This project is a LAN based 2 player tic tac toe game
+### This project is a LAN based 2 player tic tac toe game built for Android Phones.